About the Class

 When: Mondays, January 17 - February 28, 7 p.m. - 9 p.m. (in-person at the DC Improv)

 Prerequisite: COVID-19 vaccination.
 Participants must present proof of vaccination (such as a completed vaccination card) at the start of the first session

-Please Note: Participants in this class must be vaccinated against COVID-19, and class size is limited to 12.
-Students must also have access to a device with a webcam and microphone to participate in individual coaching sessions.
+Please Note: Participants in this class must be vaccinated against COVID-19, and class size is limited to 15.
 All classes are 18 and over.
 Once payment is made, there are no refunds, exchanges or cancellations.

 About the Instructor

 Chris Ulrich (official website) teaches classes in beginning improv, advanced short-form improv and long-form improv.
 He has been performing since 2003.
 Currently, Chris performs regularly in a number of Improv troupes including Jive Turkey, Nox, and King Bee.
 He has studied improvisational comedy at the Uprights Citizens Brigade and The Magnet Theater in New York, Improv Olympic and Annoyance Theater in Chicago and Los Angeles, and at the Washington Improv Theater and DC Improv in Washington.
 Also, he has coached and led workshops for Improv troupes in the DC area.

 Chris was a cast member in the DC based comedy pilot, Capital Gym, which was entered in the 2009 NexTV Pilot Competition and has appeared on the Food Network's "Dinner Impossible" with Chef Robert Irvine.
 He also serves as a consultant to Edelman Public Relations as part of its creative content team, leading creative strategy sessions to encourage new ways of thinking for Edelman client accounts.